 - 81% of shoppers conduct online research before making big purchases.
 (Retailing Today, 2014) (Source: https://www.hubspot.com/marketing-statistics )

 Tip #4: Doing the work upfront before the website design begins will save time and money.

 Content is king.
-Ensure each page has a clear purpose and is written with the customer in mind.
+You should always write with the customer in mind and ensure each page has a clear purpose.
 Consistently updating and providing fresh content will be one of the key challenges once the website is launched.

 Tip #5: Using a professional copywriter is a great way to ensure you display consistent & quality content on your website.
 Having dedicated landing pages for any online advertising will improve your ad rank and conversion rates.